lana-shanghai/Petyl/docs/converters.rst

 Converters
 ==========

-Converters are able to be connected to the petyl contract, and depending on the tokens, able to mint and burn from one or more token contracts.
+Converters can be connected to the main petyl contract.
+Depending on the tokens, the converter is able to mint and burn from one or more token contracts.
+This allows for both the creation and conversion of tokens.

 Use Cases
 =========

-Founder tokens that vest over time
+- Founder tokens that vest over time.
-Onboarding exisiting ERC20 tokens and converting them to base tokens Converting base tokens to dividend tokens
+- Onboarding exisiting ERC20 tokens and converting them to base tokens.
+- Converting base tokens to dividend tokens.